TIO-IKIM/MLiM22-website/introduction/git.md

 :align: center
 ```

-Or to download a preexisting git repository:
+You can also start with a preexisting git repository from a git server (e.g., github.com):
 ```
 git clone <URL>
 ```